tongtongdog/LIDprediction/README.md

-# LIDprediction
+# LID onset prediction for Parkinson's disease
-Binary prediction of LID in Parkinson's Disease using multi-task learning
+Binary prediction of LID in patients with Parkinson's Disease using multi-task learning of image classification and reconstruction